The basic principle of PCR

 Fragment length analysis

-A fragment length analysis is used in the following analyses:
+Fragment length analysis is used in the following analyses:

 Methylation analyses